What is the barn raising scene in Witness?

 - John Book is a cop and deals with violence daily.
 Amish people do not accept violence in any from around them.

-The pinnacle of this trust raising comes along with symbolic barn-raising.
-It is a process in Amish life where everyone involved should work as a single organism.
-Harrison Ford's character fits right in!
+The pinnacle of this trust raising comes with the symbolic barn-raising.
+It is a scene where Amish community comes together to build a new house, a new home.
+And since no machine is involved (remember simple living part?) everyone should work as a single organism.
+This is when Harrison Ford's character shows that he can be trusted and relied onto.

 In the goodbye scene with Monica, Paul metaphorically says, that last night he has had a chance to prove himself as a better man, than people thought him to be.
-Plus the analogy of erection.
-Sure thing.
-All together it is a joke that is great on many levels from very primal to a quite elevated and philosophical one.
+Plus of course the analogy of erection is also there.
+Overall it is a reference, I felt was really worth time exploring and getting in the end.

-Subscribe to my YouTube Channel for more Friends insights:
+Subscribe to my YouTube Channel for more videos about FRIENDS:

 Comments